Schedule an Appointment for an Online Course Proctored Exam:

 FYI: Students enrolled in Mississippi Virtual Community College courses are required to take at least one proctored exam per semester.
 The number and frequency of these proctored exams will vary by course and instructor.
 The MGCCC Assessment Centers administer these and several other exams throughout the semester.

 Please see the schedule links at left for information about proctor availability throughout the college or visit the MGCCC eLearning page for more information about online courses.
 In addition to proctoring for online students, the Assessment Centers administer many types of tests.
-Online students, as well as students desiring TEAS, COMPASS, Computer Competency, and Ability to Benefit tests make their appointments with our online appointment service.
-Students who wish to schedule CLEP must make their appointments by phone, in person, or via email (preferred).
+Online students, as well as students desiring TEAS, COMPASS, and Ability to Benefit tests make their appointments with our online appointment service.
+Students who wish to schedule CLEP and Computer Competency tests, must make their appointments by phone, in person, or via email (preferred).

 Assessment Center Contact